-Unless otherwise prescribed by the Revised Corporation Code or by special law, and for legitimate purposes, any provision or matter stated in the Articles of Incorporation may be amended by a majority vote of the board of directors and the vote or written assent of the Shareholders representing at least two-thirds (2/3) of the outstanding capital stock, without prejudice to the appraisal right of dissenting Shareholders in accordance with the provision of the Revised Corporation Code.
+Unless otherwise prescribed by the Revised Corporation Code or by special law, and for legitimate purposes, any provision or matter stated in the By-laws may be amended or repealed by shareholders owning or representing a majority of the outstanding capital stock and by majority of the Board of Directors at any regular meeting or at any special meeting called for that purpose, or the Board of Directors may, in any regular or special meeting thereof amend or repeal the By-laws or adopt new By-laws, provided, however, that this power delegated to the Board of Directors, to amend or repeal the By-laws whenever shareholders representing majority of the outstanding capital stock of the Corporation shall so vote at a regular or special meeting called for the purpose.
+This is without prejudice to the appraisal right of dissenting Shareholders in accordance with the provision of the Revised Corporation Code.